Cleopatra, Queen of Egypt, the last real

 No doubt, the famous seductress Cleopatra knew how to take care of beauty.

-By the way, peri Cleopatra, queen of Egypt, built for herself a villa at the littoral of the warm Dead Sea.
-It was the first in the world spa salon at the Salt Sea.
+By the bye, peri Cleopatra, the last Egyptian queen, built for herself a residencee at the seaside of the warm and salty Dead Sea.
+It was the first in the world real Spa salon at the Salt Sea.

 There is no telling how realistic the portraits of Egypt's